vanhoangkha/Networking-fundamentals/Day42_SYSLOG.md

 SYSLOG versus SNMP

-- SYSLOG and SNMP are both used for MONITORING and TROUBLESHOOTING of DEVICES.
+- SYSLOG and SNMP are both used for Giám sát and Khắc phục sự cố of DEVICES.
 They are COMPLIMENTARY, but their FUNCTIONALITIES are different.

 - SYSLOG
     - Used for MESSAGE LOGGING
     - Events that occur within the system are categorized based on FACILITY / SEVERITY and LOGGED
-    - Used for SYSTEM MANAGEMENT, ANALYSIS, and TROUBLESHOOTING
+    - Used for SYSTEM Quản lý, ANALYSIS, and Khắc phục sự cố
     - Messages are sent from the DEVICES to the SERVER.
         - The SERVER can’t actively pull information from the DEVICES (like SNMP ‘get’) or modify variables (like SNMP ‘set’)
 - SNMP
     - Used to retrieve and organize information about the SNMP managed DEVICES
         - IP ADDRESSES
-        - Current INTERFACE status
+        - Current Giao diện status
         - Temperature
         - CPU Usage
         - etc…